emilieallen/DSI-Capstone/README.md

 Free historical data from the European Network of Transmission System Operators (ENTSOE) and Nordpool was used to create the dataset.
 Four years of historical forecasts and clearing prices were downloaded (2016 to 2019).

 Since the data had different currencies and granularities, the challenge was to convert EUR into GBP and transform all the data to an hourly granularity.
-Time zone difference was also taken into account.
+The time zone difference was also taken into account.

-It's important to highlight the fact that important features such as Gas and Coal data couldn't be obtained.
+It's important to highlight the fact that key features such as Gas and Coal data couldn't be obtained.

 | Name             | Description                                               |
 | ---------------- | --------------------------------------------------------- |